 The Leadership Committee (LC) brings together the accountable leads from ADR UK’s partners to develop and agree the strategic direction of ADR UK, and to develop the policies necessary for successful delivery.
 It is responsible for approving the evidence collected by the Operational Management Group (OMG) to support self-assessment across the partnership.

 Members of the LC include Chris Dibben, University of Edinburgh; David Ford, Swansea University; Dermot O'Reilly, Queen's University Belfast; Emma Gordon, ADR UK; Liz Mckeown, ONS; Pete Stokes, ONS; Roger Halliday, Scottish Government; Sarah Henry, ONS; Siobhan Carey, NISRA.

 The Operational Management Group (OMG) is the forum for monitoring and reporting of all operational matters of ADR UK.
-It will also take actions arising from the ADR UK Performance Management Framework, and will be responsible for gathering evidence to support self-assessment across the partnership.
+It also takes actions arising from the ADR UK Performance Management Framework, and is responsible for gathering evidence to support self-assessment across the partnership.